-In this study we found, that even mild changes of fT4, still within normal clinically accepted levels, may influence the burden of heart failure, quantified by its biological surrogates (ie. natriuretic peptides).
-This relationship between fT4 and natriuretic peptides had a J shape distribution.
-Lowest degree of heart failure was observed in the range of fT4 11.9-14.6pmol/L (2nd and 3rd quintile).
-Concentration of fT4 outside both ends of these limits (ie higher or lower) were associated with increased concentrations of heart failure surrogates, in spite that still remained within accepted normal ranges of fT4.
-This association was more evident at high-normal fT4 levels, than at low normal, where only increase of probably more sensitive marker (NT-proBNP) was observed.
+observed in the range of fT4 11.9-14.6 pmol/l (2nd and 3rd quintiles).
+Concentrations of fT4 outside both ends of these limits (i.e. higher or lower) were associated with increased concentrations of heart failure surrogates, in spite that they still remained within accepted normal range of fT4.
+This association was more evident at highnormal fT4 levels, than at low normal, where only the increase of a more sensitive marker (NT-proBNP) was observed.

-Impairment of the left ventricular function is well-evident in patients with overt hypo- or hyperthyroidism, however, any evidence is lacking or not verified in patients with mild (subclinical) forms of thyroid dysfunction.
-Hemodynamic alteration measured by echocardiography or MRI, in patients after total thyroidectomy for thyroid cancer having not been substituted with thyroid hormones and development of a severe secondary hypothyroidism was observed (Bengel el al 2000).
-In comparison to controls, decreased left ventricular end-diastolic volume, cardiac index and increased vascular resistance were reported in subjects with still normal fT4, but already increased TSH, measured by MRI) (Ripoli el al 2005).
+The impairment of left ventricular function is well-known in patients with overt hypoor hyperthyroidism, but the evidence is lacking or not verified in patients with mild (subclinical) forms of thyroid dysfunction.
+Hemodynamic alterations measured by echocardiography or MRI were disclosed in patients after total thyroidectomy for thyroid cancer who have not been substituted with thyroid hormones and who developed a severe secondary hypothyroidism (Bengel et al. 2000).
+In comparison to controls, decreased left ventricular end-diastolic volume, cardiac index and increased vascular resistance (measured by MRI) were reported in subjects with still normal fT4, but already increased TSH (Ripoli et al. 2005).

 Left ventricular dysfunction was also commonly observed in patients with overt hyperthyroidism.
-Elevation of T hormones in a short time-span resulted in an increase in myocardial contractility and cardiac output, partly because of tachycardia, moreover, long-term elevation resulted again into heart failure.
-It was reported (Wei el al 2005) that patients with overt hyperthyroidism have six times higher BNP levels, than controls.
-Several case-reports observed left ventricle dilatation and low ejection fraction in patients with active Graves-Basedow thyreotoxicosis (Boccalandro el al 2003).
+A shortterm elevation of thyroid hormones resulted in an increase in myocardial contractility and cardiac output, partly because of tachycardia, whereas long-term elevation resulted again into heart failure.
+It was reported (Wei et al. 2005) that patients with overt hyperthyroidism have six times higher BNP levels, than controls.
+Several case-reports observed left ventricle dilatation and low ejection fraction in patients with active Graves-Basedow thyreotoxicosis (Boccalandro et al. 2003).
 Important pathophysiological mechanism of heart failure in chronic overt hyperthyroidism are probably associated with histological changes in myocardium and left ventricle hypertrophy.
-Overt hyperthyroidism was reported to produce focal necrosis and fibrosis of myocardial cells (Callas el al 1974).
-Recent experimental study observed in hamsters an increase of left ventricular diameter and decrease of ejection fraction only after 2 months of application of T hormones.
-Similarly, several clinical studies reported, that an excessive increase of T hormones, usually present in clinically manifest thyreotoxicosis, produces left ventricular hypertrophy and dilatation (Kuzman el al 2005, Ching el al 1996).
+Overt hyperthyroidism was reported to produce focal necrosis and fibrosis of myocardial cells (Callas and Hayes 1974).
+Recent experimental study in hamsters revealed an increase of left ventricular diameter and a decrease of ejection fraction only after two months of application of thyroid hormones.
+Similarly, several clinical studies reported that an excessive increase of thyroid hormones, usually present in clinically manifest thyreotoxicosis, produces left ventricular hypertrophy and dilatation (Ching et al. 1996, Kuzman et al. 2005).

-There is rather limited or non-existing evidence, whether normalization of thyroid status by T-hormones or thyrostatics also improve hemodynamic parameters, namely in patients with less serious forms of thyroid dysfunction.
-Virtually only a range of single case-reports observed, that thyrostatics produced not only decrease in fT4 in patient with severe thyreotoxicosis (before thyroidectomy were done as a final solution), but also increase in ejection fraction and decrease of left ventricular dilatation (Boccalandro el al 2003)
+There is rather limited evidence, whether normalization of thyroid status by thyroid hormones or thyrostatics also improves hemodynamic parameters, namely in patients with less serious forms of thyroid dysfunction.
+It was reported in single cases that thyrostatics produced not only decrease of fT4 in patient with severe thyreotoxicosis (before thyroidectomy were done as a final solution), but also increase in ejection fraction and decrease of left ventricular dilatation (Boccalandro et al. 2003)

-It is difficult to quantify cardiac dysfunction by only clinical methods.
-In our study we used the estimation of natriuretic peptides, which are now routinely available.
-B-type of natriuretic peptide is produced in the left ventricle on challenge of increase wall stress.
-It enables to quantify heart failure in a continuous manner and has an evident prognostic potential (Cowie el al 1997, Bettencourt el al 2000, Hobbs el al 2003).
+It is difficult to quantify cardiac dysfunction by clinical methods only.
+In our study we used the estimation of natriuretic peptides, which is now routinely available.
+B-type of natriuretic peptide is produced in the left ventricle under the conditions of increased wall stress.
+It enables to quantify heart failure in a continuous manner and has an evident prognostic potential (Cowie et al. 1997, Bettencourt et al. 2000, Hobbs et al. 2002).

 The present study had several limitations.
 Beside relatively small sample size, the echocardiography was not routinely performed in the course of our study.
-Therefore, we cannot to analyze the association between free thyroxine and ejection fraction.
+Therefore, we cannot analyze the association between free thyroxine and ejection fraction.